A New Educational Paradigm

 ReasonRun

-“...this kind of combination of reasoning and programming...
+“I think the really lovely mixture of mathematical reasoning and computation used in the sample solution I read is terrific . . .
 It's what mathematics is going to become, arguably already has become.”

 — Senior Editor, American Mathematical Society